angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 description: Sharing your URLs to social media it's important.
 Getting a beautiful image preview could make a difference.
 Learn how to generate them with a Sveltekit route and a Playwright node script.
 shareImage: '/share/open-graph-images-svelte-kit.png'
 intro: |
-  Getting the best experience out of a web application includes the ability to share its links as good as possible.
-As you have noticed, Facebook or Twitter automatically display a preview image of the resource you are trying to share.
+  Getting the best experience out of a web application includes having appealing links when they hit social media.
+As you have noticed, Facebook or Twitter will automatically display a preview of the URL you are posting.

-  All the social media platforms get these images' URLs from [The Open Graph Protocol](https://ogp.me/) image metadata tag.
-You can check [Vercel's](https://github.com/vercel/og-image) on-demand generator or [Github's](https://github.blog/2021-06-22-framework-building-open-graph-images/) newest approach to it.
+  Nowadays, all the social media platforms get the preview information from [The Open Graph Protocol](https://ogp.me/), including the image metadata tag.
+Big companies care about it, and there are great posts about their strategies like [Vercel's](https://github.com/vercel/og-image) on-demand generator or [Github's](https://github.blog/2021-06-22-framework-building-open-graph-images/) newest approach.

-  As a reference, I will use this webpage built with [Svelte kit](https://kit.svelte.dev/).
-Then with [Playwright](https://playwright.dev/) we are going to create images like this one.
+  As a reference, I will use this webpage built with [Svelte Kit](https://kit.svelte.dev/).
+Then with [Playwright](https://playwright.dev/), we are going to create images like this one.

   ![preview](/images/share-angel-blanco-dev.png)
 tags: ['svelte', 'node', 'js']